ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-07-17-Gears-Ceremony.md

 image: "/img/blog/gears-ceremony-photo.jpg"
-alt-text: "Mick Mulvaney, Acting Chief of Staff to the President of the United States, thanks winners for their passionate work."
+image_accessibility: Mick Mulvaney, Acting Chief of Staff to the President of the United States, thanks winners for their passionate work.

 authors:
 - Margaret Weichert